rackerlabs/support-how-to/content/exchange/set-up-bis-blackberry-internet-service-with-exchange.md

 To associate your BlackBerry Internet Service (BIS) account with Outlook Web Access (OWA), perform the following steps:

-1. Log into your User Control Panel at <https://admin.emailsrvr.com/usercp>.
+1. Log in to your User Control Panel at <https://admin.emailsrvr.com/usercp>.

 2. Under the Client Setup section, click the **Entourage 2008** link.
 This will open the **Setting Up Entourage 2008** window.
 Though BIS is not based on Entourage, the addresses and the user name are the same.
 You will need this information to set up the account.

-3. Log into the BIS website for your carrier.
+3. Log in to the BIS website for your carrier.
    Links to some major carriers' sites are listed below:

 - Alltel: